Eldres/Projects/README.md

 # Projects
-This a repository of all the programs I have created while attending school
+This is a repository of all the programs I have created while attending school

 /*